-Property Assessment Review Panels (PARPs) are appointed by the Minister of Community, Sport and Cultural Development to review Property Assessments.
+Property Assessment Review Panels (PARPs) are appointed by the Minister of Municipal Affairs and Housing to review Property Assessments.
 They are completely independent of BC Assessment and taxing jurisdictions.

 The Step-by-Step Process

 1. Check all details on your Assessment Notice

 Ask yourself: “Is the information correct and does the actual value represent a fair estimate of my property’s market value on July 1 of last year?”

 2. Discuss any concerns or questions with your local assessment area office